 Research can be a powerful way for teachers to enhance science content and pedagogy.
 The goal of the VT EPSCoR CWDD middle level outreach program is to expose middle level teachers and students to scientific research.
 We can provide a connection to active research in a variety of ways:

-1. CONNECT TEACHERS WITH MENTORS AND INTEGRATE TEACHERS INTO RESEARCH PROJECTS
+1. CONNECT TEACHERS WITH RESEARCH

 The Research on Adaptation to Climate Change program has a large and broad network of researchers available to mentor teachers interested in increasing their content knowledge through research.
 We work with social scientists, lake ecologists, watershed hydrologists, community ecologists, biogeochemists, geographers, and climatologists, to name just a few.
 Browse the RACC People page to see each research faculty's area of expertise.

 We have a variety of outreach modules we can offer to your classroom that will expose students to current scientific research in Vermont, and connect middle level teachers to mentors in the university research community.
 This exposure helps to increase science literacy and provide student insight into possible careers in science.

 Both science and social studies teachers are encouraged to participate!
 Multiple teachers from the same school are welcome.

 VT Standards addressed: SMT 7.1, 7.2, 7.11, 7.15, 7.18; HSS6.1, HSS6.2, HSS6.7, HSS6.9

 - Processes and change over time within earth systems: Climate change, land use change, ecosystem change